hellowebbooks/hellowebapp/git-tips/README.md

 ## Your .gitignore file!

-Git will track everything that is in your project, even things you don't really need to (like the stuff you install via pip).
+Git will track everything that is in your project, even things you don't really need (like the stuff you install via pip).

 You can add a ".gitignore" file to your project, which tells git to ignore certain files.
 I created one here that works for the project that is built with